Unless otherwise noted, all annotations are from Ingram Library Services.

 The Jackal.
 A

 tall, blond Englishman with opaque, gray eyes.
-A killer at the top of his profession.
+A killer at the top of his

-to kill the world's most heavily guarded man.
+with a contract to kill the world's most heavily guarded man.

 Franzen, Jonathan.
 The Corrections